 Each of our non-employee directors receives an annual fee of \$20,000 for service on the Board of Directors.
 Each of our non-employee directors also receives \$1,500 for attending each meeting of the Board of Directors.
-Non-employee directors are also reimbursed for their expenses for each meeting attended.
-All fees are paid on or about February 15th following the year during which services were rendered, excluding expenses which are reimbursed as incurred.
+All fees are paid on a quarterly basis.
+Non-employee directors are also reimbursed for their expenses for each meeting attended